 The greatest cause of the high CO2 intensity of energy, and, by extension, of the high CO2 intensity of GDP, in China, is the fact that coal, whose CO2 emissions per thermal unit is high, is the main source of primary energy in the country (Note 4).
 In 2020, coal accounted for 56.6% of the total primary energy consumption in China, and this figure was much higher than not only coal's shares in the United States (10.5%) and the EU (10.6%) but also its global share (27.2%) (Table 4) (Note 5).

 The largest CO2 emission sources in China are energy-intensive industry sectors, including power generation, manufacturing, and transportation.
-The sector-by-sector share of China's total CO2 emissions was 46.9% for power generation, 35.6% for manufacturing and 7.7% for transportation.
+In 2018, the sector-by-sector share of China's total CO2 emissions was 46.9% for power generation, 35.6% for manufacturing and 7.7% for transportation.
 In the manufacturing sector, heavy industries were the main emission sources, with steelmaking in particular accounting for around half of the emissions from those industries (Note 6).

 Ⅴ．How to Achieve Carbon Neutrality